samrylanjamesharris/NexusLLM/README.md

 ---

 # Model Comparison 📊:
-### 0.0.1 Model - [Not Supported]:
+### Alpha Model:
 ![Screenshot 2025-05-02 8 37 40 AM](https://github.com/user-attachments/assets/235704e9-147d-4c4e-a116-184c861e02ba)

-**0.0.1 model generates a random string of characters and symbols, this was built from scratch using NumPy and limited data.
+**The alpha model generates a random string of characters and symbols, this was built from scratch using NumPy and limited data.
 Even if you gave it all of the information, it would still come out the same since this is toy trasnformer and not an LLM.**

 ### 0.1 Model - [16,316 Tokens]: